gpasillas01/Personal-Website/CyberSec-Projects--main/Best Practices for Business Continuity  Planning/README.md

 - Reflection on the importance of preparedness and adaptation.
 - Impact of the project on future business continuity planning.

+## Skills and Expertise

+### Technical Skills
+- Research and analysis of business continuity strategies.
+- Documentation and report writing.
+- Presentation skills for communicating findings and recommendations.

+### Soft Skills
+- Critical thinking and problem-solving.
+- Communication and collaboration.
+- Time management and project coordination.

+### Tools and Technologies
+- Proficient in Microsoft Office Suite (Word, Excel, PowerPoint) for documentation and presentations.
+- Familiarity with research databases and online resources for data collection.

 ## Viewing Documents
 - View/download the presentation slides [here](https://github.com/gpasillas01/CyberSec-Projects-/raw/main/Best%20Practices%20for%20Business%20Continuity%20%20Planning/Best%20Practices%20for%20Business%20Continuity%20Planning%20and%20Disaster%20Recovery).
 - View presentation with audio recording [here](https://drive.google.com/file/d/1ZesqVJOCugSZA3m0QVjMPhD2N_hNNcBr/view?usp=share_link).